marchaesen/vcxsrv/mesalib/.gitlab-ci/windows/README.md

 The Mesa build runs inside the base container, executing `mesa_build.ps1`.
 This simply compiles Mesa using Meson and Ninja, executing the build and unit tests.
 Currently, no build artifacts are captured.

+## Using build scripts locally

+`*.ps1` scripts for building dockers are using PowerShell 7 to run